Nuxa vs Widewail

 3. 3Compare reply quality side-by-side for two weeks before fully cutting Widewail.

-4. 4Add Ink, Atlas, Scout for the work Widewail doesn't do at all.
+4. 4Add Ink and Atlas for the work Widewail doesn't do at all.

 5. 5Typical end-to-end timeline: 1–2 weeks for the review reply transition.